FuelLabs/sway-libs/README.md

 Sway Playground enables developers to build simple sway contracts in the browser with no installation of tools.
 This tool is inspired by the Ethereum remix tool or the Rust Playground.

+## How it Works

+Sway Playground has a simple multi-threaded Hyper backend server which creates a temp project per compile request, builds the project, removes the temp files and returns the output.

+The frontend is a simple static frontend using the Ace editor and ASCI_UP console logging.

 ## Sway Documentation

 For user documentation, including installing release builds, see the Sway Book: <https://fuellabs.github.io/sway/latest/>.